 Cisco IP Phones

 Netsync deployed Cisco 8800 Series IP phones.
 They’re easy to use and provide highly secure voice communications.
 It supports a built-in Gigabit Ethernet switch for PC connection and combines an attractive ergonomic design with wideband audio for crystal clear voice communications.
 Netsync set up Cisco Unified Communications Manager (CUCM) phone features that provides “always-on” reliability, encrypted voice communications for enhanced security, and access to a comprehensive suite of Cisco unified communication features.

 To satisfy the district’s need for a new paging system, Netsync deployed InformaCast, a mass notification system from Single Software.
 It sends audio, text and images to mobile and on-premises devices.
 InformaCast increases the reach, speed and success rates related to emergency notification communications.
 It gets critical information to the people who need it.

 Fully Staged, Delivered Ahead of Time

 All equipment that comprised Netsync’s solution was first received at its lab, staging and logistics facility.
 Each was asset tagged and included in a comprehensive inventory report provided to the district.
 Firmware was installed and burn-in testing was conducted, after which the hardware was shipped to each respective high school.
 On arrival, Netsync’s tenured field technicians installed each piece of equipment, then fully tested the solution prior to its go-live date.

 And now, the reality…

-The school district’s 5 high schools now have an infrastructure that promotes communications between students, administrators and faculty.
+The school district’s five high schools now have an infrastructure that promotes communications between students, administrators and faculty.
 Students have access to the online learning tools they need to be successful.
 Administrators have intuitive and easy-to-use dashboards to manage the entire solution and keep students and employees safe.
 The faculty can better communicate and collaborate with their peers.
 The Netsync solution now delivers exactly what the school district wanted and needed―an overall better learning environment.